-Manufacturers seeking approval of a new device or modification of an existing approved official identification device should follow the process outlined below:
+Manufacturers seeking approval of a new device or modification of an existing approved official identification device will need to follow the process outlined below:

-- 1. Complete the required ICAR testing or equivalent, which includes materials and electronics (if applicable) testing. - a.
-For visual only ear tags, complete Procedure 4 of Section 10 of ICAR Guidelines Testing of Conventional Plastic Ear Tags. - b.
-For low frequency EID ear tags, complete Procedure 5 of Section 10 of ICAR Guidelines Testing of External RFID devices.
-Equivalent testing may be considered for the materials testing portion of Procedure 5, but all low frequency EID ear tags must conform with ISO standards 11784/11785. - c.
-See page 27 for information on Ultra-High frequency devices. - 2.
-Submit initial device application including results of ICAR testing and certification, device approval from other countries as well as sales data for previously marketed tags, or proposed field trial protocol for APHIS approval of new tags.
-Sample devices and device applicator should also accompany the submission to APHIS. - 3.
-For new devices (i.e., those with no prior sales data or country approval as official ID) APHIS will approve the production of field trial devices according to the details specified in the standards. - 4.
-Initiate field trials and complete required assessments. - 5.
-Request APHIS approval for controlled device sales if the device meets all specifications and performance standards at assessments according to the field trial protocol timelines outlined in Appendix 1. - 6.
-Provide adverse event and tag failure reports during field trial period. - 7.
-Conduct field trials, submit results at each evaluation point, and submit final application with compiled field trial data for APHIS review. - 8.
-APHIS reviews data and determines if the device meets the criteria for approval.
+- Perform required ICAR conformance and performance testing. - Submit initial device application including, results of ICAR testing and certification, device approval and sales data from other countries or proposed field trial protocol for APHIS approval, sample devices, and device applicator to APHIS. - After receiving APHIS approval produce devices for field trial according to the specifications provided in these standards. - Initiate field trials and complete required assessments. - Request APHIS approval for controlled device sales if the device meets all specifications and performance standards at assessments according to the field trial protocol timelines outlined in Appendix 1. - Complete field trials with successful results and submit final application with compiled field trial data for APHIS review. - APHIS reviews data and determines if the device meets the criteria for full approval.

-APHIS will place a hold on field trials and sales (if applicable) of devices failing to meet acceptable performance criteria at any point in the approval process or post approval if the device fails to perform as expected.
-If the manufacturer does not satisfactorily resolve the performance issues, APHIS will terminate the approval process, or revoke approval.
+APHIS will place a hold on field trials and sales (if applicable) of devices failing to meet acceptable performance criteria at any point in the approval process or post approval if the device fails to perform as expected, until the manufacturer resolves performance issues, APHIS terminates the approval process, or revokes approval.